telerik/xaml-docs/controls/touchmanager/gestures/custom-gestures.md

 # Custom Gestures
 <<Comments: For better SEO, the title, description and H1 should include the word TouchManager.>>
-__TouchManager__ allows creating of custom gestures using the basic events as TouchDown, TouchUp, TouchMove, etc. <<Comment: The first part of the previous sentence is confusing to me.
-I think you want to say "You can create custom gestures using the basic events such as TouchDown, TouchUp and TouchMove and use those custom gestures with __TouchManager__.">>To implement a custom gesture you will need to create a gesture recognizer that defines the touch behavior and a gesture factory.
+With __TouchManager__ you can create and use custom gestures using the basic events as TouchDown, TouchUp, TouchMove, etc. To implement a custom gesture you will need to create a gesture recognizer that defines the touch behavior and a gesture factory.

 ## Gesture recognizer

 The gesture recognizer should be a class that derives from the abstract __GestureRecognizerBase__ class and handles the basic touch events translating them to specific gesture-related events.

-The base recognizer exposes the __Element__ property that holds the element the recognizer is assigned to and the __HasGestureHandlers__ property that indicates if there are any attached handlers to the specific gesture. <<Comment: What is a base recognizer?>>
+__GestureRecognizerBase__ exposes the __Element__ property that holds the element the recognizer is assigned to and the __HasGestureHandlers__ property that indicates if there are any attached handlers to the specific gesture.

 The __GestureRecognizerBase__ class exposes methods for the basic event handlers of __TouchManager__ that are used for implementing the custom gesture.
 * __OnTouchEnter__: This method will be called when the TouchEnter event for the element is fired.